CGCL-codes/DCF/README.md

 ### Environment
 Our implementation of DCF can be run in a Linux (Ubuntu 14.04.3 LTS) with OpenSSL libiary environment.

-Install OpenSSL, refer to https://www.openssl.org. to learn more about OpenSSL.
+Install OpenSSL (Please refer to https://www.openssl.org to learn more.

 ```txt
 sudo apt-get install openssl